paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3225"></a>
+<a id="section-3224a"></a>
-## § 3225.
+## § 3224a.
 Technical assistance
 **(a) General technical assistance**

 (1) **In general** — The Secretary shall ensure that the Department has sufficient capacity to, and does, provide, coordinate, and support the development of, appropriate training, technical assistance, staff development, and other activities, including—